Bw3ll/JOP_ROCKET/README.md

 ![alt text](https://github.com/Bw3ll/JOP_ROCKET/blob/master/jopRocket3.jpg)
 # JOP ROCKET

-**NOTE: We have a major update coming this April or May, with important new features and improved performance!**
+**NOTE: We made an update with important new features and improved performance 5/5/2021 with v.2.1.
+Another smaller update with additional gadgets is planned, including two-gadget dispatcher!**

-Current version: 2.01
+Current version: 2.1

 The Jump-oriented Programming Reversing Open Cyber Knowledge Expert Tool, or JOP ROCKET, is a tool designed to help facilitate JOP gadget discovery in an x86 Windows environment.
 This tool was released at DEF CON 27, where it was the subject of a talk by Dr. Bramwell Brizendine and Dr. Josh Stroschein.
 A major update is under development was released this September, 2020, with minor updates planned in the near future.

 Please navigate to [https://github.com/Bw3ll/JOP_ROCKET](https://github.com/Bw3ll/JOP_ROCKET/) in order to download this tool.

 A major update of the framework was released September 2020; please make sure you have the latest version.
+Another major release was made April 5, 2021, to drastically improve performance.

 The tool is a Python script utilizing the Capstone disassembly enginge as well as other dependencies.
 This software exploitation tool is a fully featured artifact designed to facilitate Jump-oriented Programming.
 It is intended to be run on Windows, but can also run on any environment with the dependencies, albeit in a more limited context outside Windows.